 2) No Scotsmen or Scottish language was around for the first several centuries AD, so this word was unavailable when the NT was written and compiled.
 The only word identifying any assemblies in the NT is the Greek ecclesia; a transliteration or spelling of the word for assembly out of the Greek and into both Latin and English.
 And alone it does not mean a thing to an uninitiated reader.
 And while Jesus and his disciples spoke Aramaic and Hebrew, they likely never spoke Greek or Latin.
 Ecclesia is the root word from the title of the OT book Ecclesiastes.
 And it comes to us straight from Jerome’s Latin Vulgate translation of 382 AD.
 It was misidentified (then and now) as a proper name or position: The Preacher.
 But most of the scholars (then and now) tell us it is not.
 But it is this word in both the Greek and Latin root form (ecclesia), which came to be used throughout the New Testament for the word church or assembly.

 (This is a copy of Matthew 16:18 as it appears in the Vulgate – so that you can see the similarities: “et ego dico tibi quia tu es Petrus et super hanc petram aedificabo ecclesiam meam et portae inferi non praevalebunt adversum eam” And in the Greek (from the Westcott-Hort New Testament): καγω δε σοι λεγω οτι συ ει πετρος και επι ταυτη τη πετρα οικοδομησω μου την εκκλησιαν και πυλαι αδου ου κατισχυσουσιν αυτης).
 (These things are included to provide history and information.
-Please remember that the editors here are not linguists nor scholars.)
+Please remember that the editors here are neither linguists nor scholars.)

 3) With that noted, the Hebrew (or Aramaic) word always used in the OT for “assembly” (literally an assembly called out of a larger body), transliterates into English as kohelith or qohelith.
 The transliterated Hebrew root word of kohelith is kahal or qahal.
 From this was fashioned the Latin word calo and the much later English word call.
+You can find a verification for this in several scholarly works.

 Therefore, it is correct to state that the Church of Christ is a “called out assembly,” in exactly the same sense as the assemblies of Israel and Judah were “called out” by the Lord God or the chosen leaders of Israel such as Moses, Joshua and the rest.